 What’s important to remember is that KPIs should be unique to the business and not be driven by some arbitrary industry standard.
 A startup initiative, for example, will underperform if they are working to meet a KPI that has been set by a global corporation.
 What’s needed is a realistic set of targets that are both achievable and challenging, helping to develop business growth and improve performance.

 Why you should share KPIs

 It’s one thing for KPIs to be set and reviewed by senior management.
 It’s quite another for this data to be shared amongst the whole company.

-Your organisation and employees are likely to be using a corporate intranet or digital workplace to help accomplish the goals set by your KPIs.
+Your organisation and employees are likely to be using intranet software within your digital workplace to help accomplish the goals set by your KPIs.
 You may be using Business Process Management (BPM) software, for example, to handle customer support enquiries.
 Or you may be using project management software to deliver client projects.
-In any case, with this vital information already available on an existing system, it makes sense to leverage this data and start promoting it to all team members.
+In any case, with this vital information already available on an existing system, it makes sense to leverage this data and start promoting it to all intranet users.

-Adding KPI dashboards to your intranet is a quick and easy way for employees to view this data at-a-glance and as soon as they login to the system.
-In Claromentis 8.2, for instance, administrators can add KPI dashboards that pull in data from any project that’s managed within our BPM software.
-Stats such as the number of enquiries submitted during any given time; which employees are handling the most issues; and the number of SLAs met or breached can be displayed on the company intranet.
-All that’s needed to display the data is for the relevant dashboards to be dragged and dropped into the desired place, and then team members have instant access to the information they need.
+Adding KPI dashboards to your intranet platform is a quick and easy way for employees to view this data at-a-glance and as soon as they login to the system.
+For example, intranet metrics such as the number of enquiries submitted during any given time or which employees are handling the most tickets can be displayed via dashboards on the homepage.

 KPIs are intrinsic to business growth and development.
 With the process of setting KPIs and the data they generate already in place, the next meaningful step is to promote this information on the company intranet.
 This will inform team members about the contribution needed to meet company goals, increasing engagement and productivity.